 All forms of academic misconduct are prohibited by the character and standards of Cedarville University.
-Academic misconduct refers to dishonesty in assignments or examinations (cheating); presenting the ideas or the writing of someone else as your own (plagiarism); or knowingly furnishing false information to the University by forgery, alteration, or misuse of university documents, records or identification.
-Academic misconduct includes, but is not limited to, permitting another student to plagiarize or cheat from your work; submitting an academic exercise (written work, computer program or presentation) that has been prepared totally or in part by another (except for those using the services of someone to word process an original handwritten paper); acquiring improper knowledge of the contents of an exam; using unauthorized material during an exam; submitting the same paper in two or more different courses without the knowledge and consent of your professors; or submitting a forged grade change form.
+Academic misconduct includes but is not limited to dishonesty in assignments or examinations (cheating); presenting the ideas or the writing of someone else as your own (plagiarism); or knowingly furnishing false information to the University by forgery, alteration, or misuse of university documents, records, or identification.
+Academic misconduct is further explained in the student handbook, The Cedarville Experience.